 Caderache Massif

-For those who want to have a superb 360° view on Mont-Ventoux, the Dentelles de Montmirail, the Château de l'Hers and Châteauneuf-du-Pape, we recommend a short detour to Roc Trouca.
-It is located on the Caderache plateau, which resembles an "arrowhead" between the towns of Roquemaure and Pujaut.
-You will appreciate the freshness provided by Aleppo pines and holm oaks.
+For those who want to have a superb 360° view of the Mont Ventoux, the Dentelles de Montmirail, the Château de l'Hers and Châteauneuf-du-PapeWe recommend a short detour to Roc Trouca.
+It's located on the Caderache plateau, which resembles an arrowhead, situated between the towns of Roquemaure and Pujaut.
+You'll appreciate the coolness provided by the view.
+Aleppo pines and holm oaks.

 Miémart Island